CRBroughton/Forager/README.md

 into the db folder.
 When running `pnpm run pocketbase:serve` for the first time, the database migrations will ensure the correct tables are created.

+If you wish to seed the database with a test user, one is provided if you run `pnpm run pocketbase:seed` - You will need to update this users password and Mapbox API key.

 ## Progressive Web Application (PWA)

 Forager is a Progressive Web Application (PWA), and therefore can be installed via any browser, however requires an active connection to your [Pocketbase](https://github.com/pocketbase/pocketbase) instance.